zopefoundation/zope.mimetype/src/zope/mimetype/codec.rst

    >>> codec2 = component.getUtility(ICodec, name='utf-8')

 We can programmatically add charsets to a given codec.
-This registers each charset as a named utility for ICharset.
-It also registers the codec as a utility for ICharsetCodec with the name of the charset.
+This registers each charset as a named utility for `ICharset`.
+It also registers the codec as a utility for `ICharsetCodec` with the name of the charset.

    >>> from zope.mimetype.codec import addCharset
    >>> from zope.mimetype.interfaces import ICharset, ICharsetCodec